fadilnaufal/openFoamEvaluation/README.md

 ## Usage

 ### Command Prompt, Terminal, or Python Console
-To evaluate an OpenFOAM simulation log file, use the following command:
+To evaluate an OpenFOAM simulation log file, open Command Prompt or Terminal, place the openFoamEvaluation.py and the log file in the same directory, and use the following command:
 ```bash
 python openFoamEvaluation.py --file logfilename
 ```